umapraseeda/fw-nrfconnect-nrf/include/net/azure_fota.rst

 * With TLS: 2 KB including the HTTP header
 * Without TLS: 4 KB

-``fwFragmentSize`` should therefore be set lower than the maximum buffer size to keep space for the HTTP header also.
+``fwFragmentSize`` should therefore be set to a value lower than the maximum buffer size to reserve space for the HTTP header.

 It is up to the application that uses the library to restart the device when the FOTA completes and an :cpp:enumerator:`AZURE_FOTA_EVT_DONE` event is received.